 With a cozy fireplace, a nice outdoor area, and free pretzels and local apples to munch on, Fremont Brewing happens to be one of our favorites.
 Oh, and it doesn’t hurt that that have a huge selection of tasty brews that made us never want to leave.
 Try the nitro porter and the double IPA, or order a flight for a real party!

-34. Best Breweries in Seattle
+34. Go Brewery Hopping in Seattle

 35. Woodinville Wine Country